ShiWenber/LLM-Driven-Evolution-of-Reputation-Algorithms/README.md

     return random.random() < 0.2 * self.risk_tolerance
 ```

-The contrast is structural as well as behavioral: `agent-type1` expresses a
+The contrast is structural as well as behavioral: the updated `agent-type1`
+expresses observation and action as two stateless functions, while
-compact reputation rule, while `agent-type2` combines opponent modeling with
+`agent-type2` combines opponent modeling with persistent state and online
-persistent state and online adaptation.
+adaptation.

 ### 8) Best evolved strategies vs. the Leading Eight: bidirectional invasion